JaneliaSciComp/SongExplorer/README.md

             for e in range(events):
                 csvwriter.writerow([basename, e[0], e[1], 'detected', e[2]])

-### Double-Click Annotations ###
+## Double-Click Annotations ##

-New annotations can be layed down by double-clicking a snippet, double-clicking on a clustered event in the upper half of the context window, clicking and horizontally dragging in the lower half of the context window, or double-clicking in a blank portion of the lower half of context window.
+New annotations can be layed down by double-clicking a snippet, double-clicking on an event in the upper half of the context window, clicking and horizontally dragging in the lower half of the context window, or double-clicking in a blank portion of the lower half of context window.
 The default behavior for the latter method results in a point annotation